John Cromwell (director): Radio-Keith-Orpheum (RKO): 1933–1935

 Cromwell's disaffection from Paramount led him to "walk off the lot" after The World and the Flesh, and with the help of his agent Myron Selznick, he moved to RKO.
 At the time, David O. Selznick was running RKO, and Cromwell recalled his professional experience there fondly: "RKO was always an endearing place to me; it had a distinct feeling of independence and individuality it never lost."

 Cromwell was initially assigned by RKO to direct "a series of soap operas and films about family strife".
 Among these were Sweepings (1933), starring Lionel Barrymore in an unusually "restrained" performance.
-Cromwell made a fine adaptation of a play he directed in 1926, The Silver Cord.
-His 1933 film adaptation concerns a young wife, Irene Dunne, who battles with her interfering mother-in-law, Laura Hope Crews.
+Cromwell directed The Silver Cord, an adaptation of a play he directed in 1926.
+His 1933 film adaptation concerns a young wife, Irene Dunne, who battles with her interfering mother-in-law Laura Hope Crews.
 The picture, which disparaged "motherhood", was considered audacious in its day.

 Cromwell finished off this series with Double Harness (1933), "a shrewd and sophisticated interior drama" with Ann Harding and William Powell.

 Ann Vickers (1933)

-Cromwell filmed a then-controversial adaptation of the Sinclair Lewis novel, Ann Vickers (1933).
-Irene Dunne played the eponymous character, a young social reformer who exposes the degrading conditions in American prisons and has an affair with a jurist Walter Huston.
+Cromwell filmed a then-controversial adaptation of the Sinclair Lewis novel Ann Vickers (1933).
+Irene Dunne played the eponymous character, a social reformer who exposes the degrading conditions in American prisons and has an affair with a jurist Walter Huston.
 Jane Murfin's screenplay reflected the characterizations in the Lewis novel, where Vickers is a "birth control advocate" who engages in an extramarital affair.
 The script drew the ire of the Production Code Administration and the Catholic Church.
 The Studio Relations Committee (SRC) chairman James Wingate called the script "vulgarly offensive".
 The SRC, overseeing the MPPDA, demanded an overhaul of the Murfin's script.
 RKO managers protested, and a compromise was reached when Dunne's character was relieved of adultery charges by a change in her marital status.
-Though awarded approval, the film helped spur the formation of the Production Code Administration, which would later rigorously censor films for almost a quarter-century, largely under Catholic moral crusader Joseph Ignatius Breen.
+Although awarded approval, the film helped spur the formation of the Production Code Administration, which later rigorously censored films for almost 25 years, largely under Catholic moral crusader Joseph Ignatius Breen.